clementmiao/clementmiao-cs123/README.md

 , to put the data in hdfs.
 - Run:

-        sh run_aggregation.sh
+        sh run_aggregation.sh [input_folder] [output_folder] [RES_FILE]
 to run the hadoop job.
-The shell script will put a file "results_aggregation.txt" into the midway-hadoop filesystem.
+The shell script will put a file [input_folder] into the midway-hadoop filesystem, output to [output_folder] on hdfs, and then does a getmerge to put the file [RES_FILE] in the local directory on midway.
 - Run:
+        git add [RES_FILE]
+This is the RES_FILE from the previous step
+- Run:

+        git commit -m"passing results"
+- Run:

+        git push origin master

+Back on the local machine ( we do this because numpy is not loaded in midway hadoop):
+- Run:

+        git pull
+- Run:

         python k_means.py [k] [input_file] [output_file]
 , replacing "k" with the number of clusters desired.
-In our case, "input_file" was results_aggregation.txt" and "output_file" was "clusters.txt"
+The input_file is the file that should have just been git pulled.
+In our case, "input_file" was results_aggregation.txt" and "output_file" was "clusters.txt".
 - Run:

+        git add [output_file]
+Where the output file is the output_file from the previous step.

+- Run:

+        git commit -m"[Message here]"

+- Run:

+        git push origin master

+On Midway-Hadoop machine (ssh midway.rcc.uchicago.edu):
+- Run:
+        git pull
+To get the clusters file from the previous steps.
+- Run:
+        cp cluster_file clusters.txt
+- Run:
+        hdfs dfs -rm clusters.txt
+Do this step if clusters.txt is already on hdfs.
+- Run:

         hdfs dfs -copyFromLocal clusters.txt
-This will put the file clusters.txt into hdfs.
+This will put the file clusters.txt in our case into hdfs (unfortunately it has to be named clusters.txt because of our hadoop code).
 - Run:

         sh run_matchup.sh